Find friends in a strange city

 - Catering and event jobs (catering, service, etc.)

-#10 Start with Co-Learning or Working
+#11 Start with Co-Learning or Working

-Why always sit alone in a closet and brood?
-More and more universities in Germany are offering co-learning spaces, in which open learning rooms are made available.
-Often, the learning spaces are also equipped with multimedia such as touch displays or laptops to borrow.
-So not only do you get to know fellow students there, but you also increase your effectiveness in learning at the same time.
+Why always sit alone in a small room and brood to yourself?
+More and more universities in Germany are offering co-learning spaces in which open learning rooms are made available.
+The learning spaces are often equipped with multimedia such as touch displays or laptops to borrow.

-Co-working spaces are particularly interesting for you if you want to start your own business as a student and build up a professional network during your studies.
-This is because co-working spaces often have other self-employed people working in them, such as web designers, developers, and graphic artists.
-Co-working spaces usually charge a fee, but a small investment in a desk that you can book flexibly definitely pays off for the expansion of your private and professional network.
+Co-working spaces are particularly interesting for you if you want to start your own business as a student and build up a professional network while you are still a student.
+This is because other self-employed people, e.g. web designers, developers and graphic designers, often work in co-working spaces.

-#11 Use the bulletin board
+#12 Use the bulletin board

 Maybe a bit oldschool, but still present at many universities: The bulletin board with all kinds of notices, from book giveaways to carpooling opportunities to course offers, there are plenty of chances to make friends in your new city.
 Some bulletin boards even include personals, reminiscent of the classic personals in newspapers.

-#12 Talk to people outside
+#13 Talk to people outside

-Granted, this isn’t the right approach for everyone to make friends in a new city this way.
-But it’s often easier than you think to get in touch with other people out there.
-The biggest hurdle here is starting a conversation.
-Questions are a super way to make it easier.
+Admittedly, this is not the right way for everyone to make friends in a new city.
+But it is often easier than you think to get in touch with other people out there.
+Most people are open to it and are happy to have such a pleasant surprise in their everyday lives.

 Our tip: Greet people with a friendly “hello” and a smile, this often works wonders.